TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 .. tip::

-    Certainly, it would be helpful if the validation is also done during the persisting of the objects to the database.
-At the moment, it is not done since the data is stored in the database after sending the answer back to the browser.
+    Certainly, it would be helpful if the validation was also done during the persisting of the objects to the database.
+At the moment, it is not done, since the data is stored in the database after sending the answer back to the browser.
 Therefore the user could not be informed in case of validating errors.
 In the meantime, a second validating when persisting the objects is built into FLOW.
 So this is expected in